 Macklemore added that he was shocked that the song had found so much success.
 "I never thought that song would be played on the radio, ever," he said.
 "I want to shout out Z100 for playing a song like 'Same Love.'"

 Hayley Williams had a very good reason for walking around the Jingle Ball holding a life-sized cardboard cutout of group bassist Jeremy Davis: Davis was not able to perform because he and his wife are expecting a baby girl very soon.

 The artist on paternity leave Tweeted that he was a fan of his fill in:

 — Jeremy Davis (@schzimmydeanie) December 14, 2013

 Paramore's rousing set included a few additional great collaborations.
-A youth choir sang backgrounds for their new song "Don't Go Crying," and Haley picked a fan from the audience to sing with her on stage.
+A youth choir sang backgrounds for their new song "Don't Go Crying," and Hayley picked a fan from the audience to sing with her onstage.

 4. R.Kelly got Kelly Ripa dancing.